 While the Paleo diet plan may come with several benefits to health, there are also some downsides that should be taken into consideration as well.

 The Paleo diet also restricts many foods that are loaded with beneficial nutrients.
 Legumes, for instance, are high in fiber and protein as well as micronutrients like iron, magnesium, potassium and folate.
-Dairy can also be a positive dietary addition as it provides calcium, phosphorus and vitamin D.
+Dairy products can also be a positive dietary addition, providing calcium, phosphorus and vitamin D.

-There are also certain Paleo diet foods allowed on the plan that are not great for health.
-Pork, for example, carries a higher risk of parasites while shrimp often contains unhealthy chemicals and additives.
+There are also certain foods allowed on the Paleo plan that are not great for your health.
+Pork, for example, carries a higher risk of parasites, while shrimp often contains unhealthy chemicals and additives.
 These foods are allowed on the Paleo diet without restriction, but their intake should be moderated on a health-promoting diet.

 However, if you have diabetes, you should consult with your doctor before making any major dietary changes.
 Reducing your carb intake on the Paleo diet may require you to alter your dosage of diabetes medications to avoid fluctuations in blood sugar levels.